GUIDE: What are the steps to choose an ERP for a service company?

 • Monitoring of all costs (staff, subcontracting, purchases, expenses)

-• Calculation of the turnover adapted to the type of invoicing (fixed price, management, subscription, ...)
+• Calculation of turnover adapted to the type of invoicing (package, management, subscription, etc.)

-• Calculation of margins to date and to completion of the project
+• Calculation of margins at the date and completion of the project

-• Gap analysis between project production and invoicing
+• Analysis of gaps between production and invoicing of a project

-• Gap analysis of time spent on the project, on project tasks, by person
+• Analysis of gaps in time spent on the project, on project tasks, per person

 • How is revenue recognition managed?